 The grievance process cannot be anonymous.
 Anyone filing a grievance must sign his/her name to the grievance and be available to discuss the issue.
 Information disclosed should not be considered confidential and will be shared with relevant staff to resolve the grievance.
 All grievances should be turned in within thirty (30) days of the incident.
 If you need assistance in completing the form, you may contact any staff person with whom you feel comfortable.

 Any resident participating in the grievance process is expressly protected from retaliation.
 All grievances must move through the following process:

 Step 1

 Submit grievance form to

-Mail: 3000 S. I-H 35 78704 Call and leave a Voicemail
+3000 S. I-H 35 78704 Fax 512-447-9025

-Phone: 512-492-8980 Fax 512-447-9025